-Other countries join China in responding to new coronavirus
+Virus prompts temperature checks, extra cleaning at airports

 AUSTRALIA

 Brendan Murphy, Australia’s chief medical officer, said biosecurity staff and state health officials in New South Wales are meeting flights from Wuhan and are distributing pamphlets printed in English and Chinese to all passengers.
 The pamphlets describe symptoms of infection and ask people to identify themselves if they are experiencing any.
-Australian health officials said a man who had traveled to Wuhan was placed in isolation in Brisbane after developing a respiratory illness but had recovered.

 RUSSIA

-Russia’s Healthcare Ministry described the virus as a biological hazard for the country.
-Speaking at the Russian parliament on Tuesday, Deputy Minister Sergei Krayevoy said the virus was a “striking example” of the biological threats Russia faces.
+Russia’s Healthcare Ministry described the virus as a biological hazard, with Deputy Minister Sergei Krayevoy saying the virus was a “striking example” of the biological threats Russia faces.
 The Russian public health service, Rospotrebnadzor, said it had developed a testing kit that would allow labs to detect the new coronavirus quickly.
 Russia is one of the three most popular tourist destinations for people from China, according to Russian officials.
 They estimate that about 2 million tourists from China visited Russia in 2018.

 ITALY